-In addition, the Covid-19 pandemic has impacted on global financial markets and market activity is being impacted in many sectors.
-Whilst property markets are mostly functioning again, retail and specific trading related assets/sectors such as Car Parks continue to be faced with an unprecedented set of circumstances caused by Covid-19.
-Our valuer informs us in their valuation report that there is an absence of relevant/sufficient market evidence for the external valuers to base their judgement and that these assets are therefore reported as being subject to 'material valuation uncertainty' as set out in VPS 3 and VPGA 10 for the RICS Valuation - Global Standards.
-The year-end valuations for these assets, which represent £2.5m of the Council's £34.9m total Plant, Property and Equipment balance, therefore have less certainty and should be viewed with a higher degree of caution than what would normally be the case.
+The Covid-19 pandemic is impacted on global financial markets and market activity is being impacted in many sectors.
+Whilst property markets are mostly functioning again, retail and specific trading related assets/sectors such as Car Parks continue to be faced with an unprecedented set of circumstances as caused by Covid-19.
+There is an absence of relevant/sufficient market evidence for the externalvaluers to base their judgement.
+These assets are therefore reported as being subject to 'material uncertainty' as set out in VPS 3 and VPGA 10 for the RICS Valuation - Global Standards.
+The valuations therefore have less certainty and should be viewed with a higher degree of caution than what would normally be the case.